cloudflare/cloudflare-docs/content/ssl/origin-configuration/ssl-modes/_index.md

 If possible, Cloudflare strongly recommends using [**Full**](/ssl/origin-configuration/ssl-modes/full/) or [**Full (strict)**](/ssl/origin-configuration/ssl-modes/full-strict/) modes to prevent malicious connections to your origin.

-For more details about how your encryption mode fits into the bigger picture of SSL/TLS protection, refer to [Get started](/ssl/get-started/).
+For more details on how encryption modes fit into the bigger picture of Cloudflare SSL/TLS protection, refer to [Concepts](/ssl/concepts/#ssltls-certificate).

 {{<Aside type="note" header="Tip:">}}